This part looks at how you spend your money.

 - Special dietary items

 Notes: This tends to be one of the most wasteful areas.
 Problem areas are impulse buys and convenience buys: Candy, coffee, chips, soda.
 Milk, etc. at the convenience store instead of the big (cheaper) store.
 Getting lunch at work instead of bringing food.
 Receipts/records are especially important for food.
-It’s easy to forget about a drink with friends, milk from the convenience store, a coffee, or a fast-food stop now and then.
+It’s easy to forget about a drink with friends, bread from the convenience store, a coffee, or a fast-food stop now and then.
 You need an accurate record!

 - Car payment/lease payment